partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 ## iOS Walkthrough

 ### Step One: Configuring your Xcode Enviroment
-1. Open a terminal and navigate to your root directory of the iOS app.
+1. Unzip the file you downloaded and then open a terminal and navigate to your root directory of the iOS app via the Terminal
 1. Run `pod install` to install required SDKs for the application.
 1. Open the UnicornTrivia.xcworkspace that was generated
 1. Navigate to the root of the project and change the bundle identifier to `yourname.unicorntriva` and make sure that the Team section is set to None.
 Should look something like this: